Last Site Update: 07 February 2015 | Stable Version: 5.2.0

 Once your plugin is in a minimally useful state, send a message to the jEdit-users mailing list with a short summary of your plugin, and possibly a download link.
 Remember to release early and often - feedback at early stages of development is always a good thing.

 Fixing plugin or core bugs

 Even if you can't fix a bug yourself, you can still help in its eventual resolution by adding useful comments or metadata to the existing tracker items.
 If you want to help in categorizing or closing bugs, just ask for tracker admin permissions from one of the existing project admins.

 If you want to make changes to existing plugins, or jEdit itself, make sure that you are working on the latest released (i.e. development) versions.
-Until you are ready to commit directly, you can submit your patches via the jedit patches tracker, as an attachment or a comment in the actual tracker item.
+Until you are ready to commit directly, you can submit your patches via the jedit patches or plugin patches trackers, as an attachment or a comment in the actual tracker item.
 After you have submitted a few patches, you can ask for permission to commit directly.

 Creating and submitting Patches